Stocks fall as worries about banks, possible recession flare

-NEW YORK (AP) — Stocks are falling on Wall Street Friday as worries worsen about the banking industry and fears rise it could drag the economy into a recession.
+NEW YORK (AP) — Wall Street's week of turmoil is closing with sharp drops for stocks on Friday as worries worsen about the banking industry and fears rise that it could drag the economy into a recession.

 The two banks have different sets of issues challenging them, but the overriding fear is that the banking system may be cracking under the weight of the fastest set of hikes to interest rates in decades.